About Us

 What Is Cyber Scam Monitor?

-As the industry has expanded and the stories of survivors have continued to emerge, courageous journalists have sought to expose the issue, and volunteer rescue teams have worked under often perilous conditions to help get people out.
-Cyber Scam Monitor was established to draw together the increasing wealth of information that is now out there and supplements this with our own investigations on the companies and actors involved.
-Our website is structured as a map comprising project-specific profiles that document the location of reported online crime operations, abuses perpetrated there, and which actors and companies are known to be linked to them.
-The site content will initially focus on Cambodia, as it has become a regional leader in hosting online crime activities, but it will later expand to cover other countries.
+As the industry has expanded and the stories of scam victims and survivors of the compounds have continued to emerge, courageous journalists have sought to expose the issue, and volunteer rescue teams have worked under often perilous conditions to help get people out.
+Cyber Scam Monitor was established to draw together the increasing wealth of information that is now out there and supplements this with our own investigations.
+Our website is structured as a map comprising project-specific profiles that document the location of reported online crime operations, alleged abuses perpetrated there, and which actors and companies are known to be linked to them.
+The site content will initially focus on Cambodia, but it will later expand to cover other countries.

 The project was envisioned and developed by a collective of people from various backgrounds, including individuals from the human rights, humanitarian, academic, and media fields.
-Due to the sensitive nature of the project, and the involvement of dangerous criminal elements and powerful state-linked actors in this industry, all contributors are anonymous.
+Due to the sensitive nature of the project, and the involvement of dangerous criminal elements and powerful state-linked actors, all contributors are anonymous.
 The team was motivated to create this platform after several years of watching online crime networks take root and the stories of harrowing abuse expand across Southeast Asia.

 What Do We Hope to Achieve?